AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 // ... rest of render logic
 ```

-Caching fixed the jittering issue completely.
-The concept of caching is a good practice for implementations like this in general and I
+Caching fixed the jitter.
+The concept of caching is a good practice for implementations like this in general.
+Sooner or later, I would have implemented this anyway.
+In this case, it doubled as a bug fix.
-would have done it sooner or later anyways.
-In this case, it also has the added benefit of fixing one of the many rendering issues.

 <video src="/../img/jitter-fix.mp4" class="center" width="600" controls></video>

 ## Improvements

-The renderer is in a good state now.
+The renderer was in a good state.
 A happy end you could say, right?
-My OCD says No!
+My OCD said No!
 I wanted to improve.
-As you could see in the
-previous screenshots and videos, the entities, except for the Dragon, are aligned pretty well, now that the offset is calculated by the
-entity's mesh.
-However, some entities still appear a bit off.
-Additionally, the scaling doesn't really represent a good user experience.
-Small entities are still very small and hardly recognizable.
+Theprevious screenshots and videos show the entities were aligned pretty well, except for the Dragon.
+However, some entities still appeared a bit off.
+The scaling did not represent an entity's actual size.
+Small entities were still very small and hardly recognizable.

 A better solution would be to scale all entities to an equal size.

-To achieve this, I needed to establish a proper relationship between the measured size and the target size.
-Right now, the measured size
+To achieve this, I needed to establish a proper relationship between the measured size and the bounding box size.
-has no relation to the bounding box size which is used by the dispatcher to align the entity.

-Approaching this problem needs more investigation.
-You might have asked yourself why the values in the
-[measuring results](#measuring-results) look so weird in comparison to the bounding box values.
-They seem to be starting in arbitrary
-high numbers instead of around `0.0`.
-I was questioning this myself as well.
-Looking at these values, I realized that the number depends
-on the position of the entity in the GUI.
-This means the vertex positions use the relative coordinates of the entity in the world.
-This
-makes sense because the `PoseStack` I am using for measuring the entity is already transformed to the position of the slot in the GUI.
+Approaching this problem needed more investigation.
+You might have asked yourself why the values in the [measuring results](#measuring-results) look so weird in comparison to the bounding box values.
+They seem to be starting in arbitrary high numbers instead of the center of the matrix.
+I was questioning this myself.
+I realized that the number depended on the position of the entity in the GUI.
+This meant the vertex positions used the relative coordinates of the entity in the world.
+This made sense because the `PoseStack` I used for measuring the entity was already transformed to the position of the slot in the GUI by JEI.

-To fix this, I decided to create a new `PoseStack` for the measuring logic.
-If you create a new `PoseStack`, the underlying matrix is
+I decided to create a new `PoseStack` for the measuring logic.
+If you create a new `PoseStack`, the underlying matrix is a zero matrix.
+After implementing this change, the measuring results looked as follows.
-a zero matrix.
-Theoretically, this should result in vertex positions starting from the origin point `0, 0, 0`.
-After implementing this
-change, the measuring results looked as follows.

 ```java
 MeasuringResult data = measuringCache.computeIfAbsent(